kof/node-connect-mongo-store/readme.md

 ## Session store for connect using mongodb

 Yes, its yet another store, built because of frustration looking at the existing implementations.
+You can pass ANY options mongodb native driver can accept, it works in ANY setups, also with replica set.
+You can pass your existing Db instance instead of the uri. `new MongoStore(db)`

 ## Installation
     $ npm install connect-mongo-store